DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

 ## Setup

 This web app is bundled with recent versions of [GivTCP](https://github.com/britkat1980/giv_tcp).

-1. Follow the installation instructions for [GivTCP](https://github.com/GivEnergy/giv_tcp) and set this up somewhere on your local network so that it's running 24/7.
-This runs inside a Docker container.
-2. When you configure GivTCP, you will need to set a few GivTCP parameters in the Docker Compose file in order to use this web app:
-    1. `WEB_DASH` - set to `True` to enable this web dashboard.
-    2. `WEB_DASH_PORT` - set it to the default port `3000`.
-3. If you have multiple inverters and want the name of each inverter to be shown in the web app, you will also need to set the following parameters:
-    1. `INVERTOR_NAME_1` - a short friendly display name for the first inverter.
-    2. `INVERTOR_NAME_2` - a short friendly display name for the second inverter, etc.
+GivTCP is usually installed by users in Home Assistant.
+Once installed, the web dashboard can be enabled via the GivTCP config (the Web tab), and usually runs on port 3000 by default, e.g. `http://homeassistant.local:3000`.

 ## Usage

 The web app is accessed from the same network address as GivTCP, and will run on port 3000 by default.
-So you should be able to launch the web app via `http://10.0.0.210:3000` (assumes `10.0.0.210` is the host where GivTCP is running).
+So you should be able to launch the web app via `http://homeassistant.local:3000` (assumes `homeassistant.local` is the host where GivTCP is running).

 You can append additional query-string parameters to show more advanced information: